-Although the sampling design was conceived as a stratified random sampling, this was based on the stratification provided by the agroecological zoning which was not accurate so it was foreseen to replace the stratification by a novel one using latest available data which is more accurate.
+Although the sampling design was conceived as a stratified random sampling, this was based on the stratification provided by the agro-ecological zoning which was not accurate so it was foreseen to replace the stratification by a novel one using latest available data which is more accurate.
 Therefore, a post-stratified design is applied for the analysis where the stratification is given by the proportions of each forest type provided by the national grid.
 The provinces of Gaza and Cabo Delgado were not considered as separate strata.

 Moreover, although the cluster was conceived as the sampling unit, it was observed that a significant number of clusters had theirs plots lying in different strata.
 Therefore, the plots were considered to be independent and all the computation was carried out using the plots as sampling units instead of clusters.
-Table 6 shows the number of plots allocated to each stratum, along with the area of each stratum.
+Table 7 shows the number of plots allocated to each stratum, along with the area of each stratum.

-Stratum Area (ha) Proportion of total area (ph) Number of plots (nh) Mopane forest 3 148 377 0.098 401
+Stratum Area (ha) Proportion of total area (ph) Number of plots (nh) Mopane forest 3 148 377 0.098 401 Mecrusse forest 902 568 0.028 282 Semi-deciduous forest (+ Miombo) 21 151 847 0.657 1 973 Semi-evergreen forest (+ Gallery) 6 999 749 0.217 764 Total 32 202 544 1 3 420

-Table 6.
-Area, proportion and sample size per stratum
+Table 7.
+Area, proportion and sample size per stratum.